W3Techs

 Technologies > Site Elements > CSS > Inline CSS > by Content Languages

-Usage of Inline CSS broken down by content languages
+Usage of Inline CSS as site element broken down by content languages

 This diagram shows the percentages of websites using Inline CSS broken down by content languages.
 See technologies overview for explanations on the methodologies used in the surveys.